limweichiang/datadog-usage-tools/README.md

 (venv) % pip install -r requirements.txt
 ```

-6) Edit the conf.yaml file to configure the parameters that will be used to build the dashboard.
+6) Edit the `conf.yaml` file to configure the parameters that will be used to build the dashboard.

 7) Run the build.
 ```
 % python3 build.py
 ```

-8) Assuming all goes well, you should see an output/ file now created, containing the definition of the Datadog Estimated Usage dashboard (dashboard.json), as well as a number of files starting with 'datadog-estimated-usage-...' which are monitor JSON definitions.
+8) Assuming all goes well, you should see an `output/` file now created, containing the definition of the Datadog Estimated Usage dashboard (`dashboard.json`), as well as a number of files starting with `datadog-estimated-usage-....json` which are monitor JSON definitions.